jlamborn324/santa-updated/README.md

 ![This isn't right!](machine_learning_bad.png)

+When I test the manhattant.png picture, I get back a clearly incorrect reading from the model.
+All other images I've tried so far work well.
 I suspect that my computer's specs have something to do with it.
-Certain libraries won't load for me because my computer isn't good enough.
+Certain libraries won't load for me because my computer isn't good enough, potentially making the model less accurate.
 This issue is a work in progress.